nsaljoughi/nsaljoughi.github.io/README.md

-A lightwieght website to display personal information
+A lightwieght website to display personal information.